It’s a technical phrase for an everyday event — and ultimately it’s about making sure people have enough to eat. Here’s what we mean by a food system.

 It’s a word that’s becoming increasingly popular, especially in humanitarian and development circles.
-Last year, the World Food Programme won the Nobel Peace Prize for an approach that, in part, rests on the idea that a strong and secure food system is necessary for peace.
+Last year, the World Food Programme won the Nobel Peace Prize for an approach that, in part, rests on the idea that hunger is a weapon of war, and a strong and secure food system is necessary for peace.

 But what exactly is a food system?

-The most important part of a food system for our work at Concern is that all parts of it need to be working in order to ensure that communities reach low levels of hunger and malnutrition, and have a form of stability in their health and nutrition on which they can build a stronger community overall.
+The most important thing about food systems for our work at Concern is that all parts of it need to be working in order to ensure that communities reach low levels of hunger and malnutrition, and have a form of stability in their health and nutrition on which they can build a stronger community overall.
 Hunger is one of the biggest deterrents to ending poverty (and many of poverty’s other causes, like conflict).
 By ensuring that people not only have enough food today, but the means of getting enough food every day, we’re able to get one step closer to Zero Hunger — and Zero Poverty.

 Here’s how that works in four simple steps.

 The first step of a food system is also the most variable, depending on what you’re… well… producing.
 Anything that can be produced “raw” is covered under this stage, including fruits, vegetables, grains, meat, eggs, and milk.

 In agriculture, production consists of the techniques for farming the land (including Climate Smart Agriculture and other responses to climate and soil changes), tilling the soil, planting and cultivating crops, and harvesting.
 Production also includes breeding and raising fish, livestock and poultry, for both their meat and for their byproducts.